 First things first, if you’re currently pregnant, you’ll want to stock up on a few newborn and 3 month-old clothes.
 That’s because you don’t really know how big your baby will be until they’re born.
 Some of my babies were even too big for newborn sizes!

 And then, I promise you that newborns grow extremely fast.
 So your best bet is to stick with the basics in newborn sizes and plan on them growing out of them very quickly.

 When it’s warm, a bodysuit could easily stand alone as an outfit.
 During colder months, however, babies can wear light layers.
-The American Academy of Pediatrics recommends one more layer than their caregiver needs to feel comfortable so you’ll need an extra bodysuit underneath their outfit each day.
-In the winter, this means you could go through 7 sleepers, 14 outfits, and 14 extra bodysuits each week.
+The American Academy of Pediatrics recommends one more layer than their caregiver needs to feel comfortable so you’ll need an extra bodysuit underneath their outfit each day, as well as outdoor gear such as bunting or a snowsuit.

 There are also a few accessories worth having on hand: